radadiavasu/Real-ESRGAN-NCNN/README.md

 - GPU: Depend on GPU in my case I have NVIDIA RTX 4060 takes around 20-30 sec per img.

 ## Note
-- Always set `Scale settings` on 4x, 2x set raise error because model param's can only compute for 4x.
+- Always set `Scale settings` on 4x. if set in 2x raise error because model param's can only compute for 4x.
 - Always prefer less than 2k image dimentions, check h * w before processing otherwise error occur for exceeding the image pixels.
 You can initally decrease their pixels because after processing you get 4k level image.

 ## Updated Build Releases